nitsa/2600/README.md

 # 2600
-"Degradation as DRM" article published in 2600 magazine.
+"Degradation as DRM" and "Reverse Engineering Tips and Tricks" articles published in 2600 magazine.